How does counseling work?

 Do you work with issues other than your counselor specialties?

 Of course.
 No teens or kids although I can recommend therapists who specialize in those age groups.
-I love to work with parents who may be struggling with challenges involving their teen or adult children.
+I love to work with parents struggling with challenges involving their teen or adult children.

 I limit my counseling practice to adults over 21 and couples.